InfraBlockchain/infrablochain-docs/en/infrablockchain/devops/deploy.md

       - "30333"
 ```

-For a parachain, the boot node ID of the relay chain is required.
+For a parachain, the boot node ID of the Relay Chain is required.
 Therefore, you need to fill in `<bootnode id>`.

 Run the following command to execute the Docker Compose: